The Tide Is High: Kardinal Offishall version

-"Numba 1 (Tide Is High)" is a 2008 version of the song, performed by Canadian rapper Kardinal Offishall (featuring Keri Hilson).
-Produced by Supa Dups, the song – a percussive, dancehall-infused hip hop update – was released in September 2008 as the fourth single from Offishall's fourth album Not 4 Sale.
+"Numba 1 (Tide Is High)" is a 2008 version of the song, performed by Canadian rapper Kardinal Offishall featuring Keri Hilson.
+The Canadian single version replaced Hilson with Rihanna and the Latin American single version featured Nicole Scherzinger.
+Produced by Supa Dups, the song, a percussive, dancehall-infused hip-hop update, was released in September 2008 as the fourth single from Offishall's fourth album Not 4 Sale.
 It was released on iTunes on 14 October 2008.
 In March 2010, the single was certified Gold by the CRIA.

 Music video

 The music video premiered on 24 October 2008 at Yahoo!
 Music.
 It was directed by Gil Green, with Akon making a cameo appearance.
 The song "Nina" is featured at the end of the video.